GreenNLP/firefox-translations-training/docs/usage.md

 ```
 make test
 ```
-You can also run a speicific profile or config by overriding variables from Makefile
+You can also run a specific profile or config by overriding variables from Makefile
 ```
-make run PROFILE=slurm-moz CONFIG=configs/config.test.yml
+make run PROFILE=slurm-puhti CONFIG=configs/config.test.yml
 ```

 ### Specific target